andrusieczko/locust/docs/writing-a-locustfile.rst

 So in above example, if the ForumPage would get selected for execution when the UserBehaviour TaskSet is executing, is. that the ForumPage TaskSet would start executing.
-The ForumPage TaskSet would then pick one of it's own task, execute it, then wait, and so on.
+The ForumPage TaskSet would then pick one of its own task, execute it, then wait, and so on.

 There is one important thing to note about the above example, and that is the call to self.interrupt() in the ForumPage's stop method.
 What this does is essentially that it will